Iqra-qbl/Analysis_of_diabetes_risk-/README.md

 # Project XYZ

-**Project XYZ** is a comprehensive data analysis tool designed to streamline data exploration, analysis, and visualisation.
-The tool supports multiple data formats and provides an intuitive interface for both novice and expert data scientists.
+**Analysis of Diabetes Risk** is a comprehensive data analysis tool designed for medical professionals to streamline data exploration, analysis, and visualisation to analyze behavioural insights and impact of lifestyle factors on diabetes risk in India.

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 ## Dataset Content
-* Describe your dataset.
-Choose a dataset of reasonable size to avoid exceeding the repository's maximum size of 100Gb.

-## Business Requirements
-* Describe your business requirements
+* The "Diabetes in Young Adults in India" dataset from Kaggle contains 100,000 records of synthetic but realistic data reflecting the prevalence of diabetes and associated factors among young adults (ages 15-25) in India.
+The data is contains genetic predispositions, lifestyle habits, and key health metrics that influence the onset of diabetes in this demographic.

+The dataset includes 22 columns for demographic details, genetic risk factors, lifestyle habits, health metrics, and diabetes outcomes.

 ## Hypothesis and how to validate?